 Flexibility and efficiency: there is no need to travel to attend a lecture, so you can spend your time very efficiently.

-Personalized learning: you can study at your own pace and choose which form of guidance works best for you.
+Personalized learning: you can study at your own pace.

 Mike Chambers, MSc